ChSaiPrasad/.Net-Notes/DesignPatterns/Factory Design Pattern.md

-In this session we will learn
-1. What is Factory Design Pattern
-2. Implementation Guidelines
-3. Simple factory implementation

 What is Factory Design Pattern : Gang of Four Definition Define an interface for creating an object, but let subclasses decide which class to instantiate.
 The Factory method lets a class defer instantiation it uses to subclasses